-The 8 Best Bird Watching Binoculars of 2017: Lists optics from All price ranges ($125 – $2,600).
-Includes a very helpful binocular comparison chart.
+The 8 Best Bird Watching Binoculars of 2017: Lists optics from all price ranges ($125 – $2,600).
+It includes a very helpful binocular comparison chart.

-The 11 Best Spotting Scopes for Bird Watching: I don’t take my spotting scope on every trip, but they are a great birding tool and highly recommended for any serious birder.
+The 11 Best Spotting Scopes for Bird Watching: I don’t take my spotting scope on every trip, but they are an excellent birding tool and highly recommended for any serious birder.

 Camera: Canon EOS Rebel T3i

 - It looks like this camera has been discontinued by Canon, but I have found it very easy to use and been happy with the pictures.
-This is something I would like to upgrade in the future.
+I want to upgrade my camera in the future.

 Smart Phone: iPhone 6s

 Almost everything I need for watching birds can be found on this little computer in my pocket.
-Seriously, it’s one of the most important bird watching tools and resources available.
+Seriously, it’s one of the best bird watching tools and resources available.

 - Amazing Birding Apps: See below for complete list.

 - Internet: If one of my apps can’t solve my problem, a quick click to the internet can save the day, including checking the weather!